flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_06/instructions.md

 ),
 ```

-For better contrast, let's add another gradient effect behind our
+For better contrast, let’s add another gradient effect behind the title.
-title.
-We can do this like we did before, but let's use a
+We can do this as we did before, but let’s use a `LinearGradient` instead.
-`LinearGradient` instead.

 Wrap your `Image` in a`DecoratedBox`, with the `LinearGradient` in the
 `DecorationPosition.foregound`.